ArcanaFramework/arcana/docs/source/data_model.rst

 Datasets
 --------

-In Arcana, a *dataset* refers to a collection of comparable data to be jointly analysed (e.g. data from a single research study, or large collection such as the Human Connectome Project).
+In Arcana, a *dataset* refers to a collection of comparable data to be analysed (e.g. data from a single research study, or large collection such as the Human Connectome Project).
 Arcana datasets consist of both source data and the derivatives derived from them.
 Datasets are organised into a tree with a consistent "hierarchy" that classify a series of measurement events (e.g. groups, subjects, sessions).
-For example, the following dataset consisting of MR imaging sessions is stored in a directory tree with a hierarchy of "subjects" > "sessions"
+For example, the following dataset consisting of imaging sessions sorted by subject and longintudinal timepoint within a directory tree

 .. code-block::

     my-dataset
     ├── subject1
-    │   ├── session1
+    │   ├── timepoint1
     │   │   ├── t1w_mprage
     │   │   ├── t2w_space
     │   │   └── bold_rest
-    │   └── session2
+    │   └── timepoint2
     │       ├── t1w_mprage
     │       ├── t2w_space
     │       └── bold_rest
     ├── subject2
-    │   ├── session1
+    │   ├── timepoint1
     │   │   ├── t1w_mprage
     │   │   ├── t2w_space
     │   │   └── bold_rest
-    │   └── session2
+    │   └── timepoint2
     │       ├── t1w_mprage
     │       ├── t2w_space
     │       └── bold_rest
-    └── subject1
+    └── subject3
-        ├── session1
+        ├── timepoint1
         │   ├── t1w_mprage
         │   ├── t2w_space
         │   └── bold_rest
-        └── session2
+        └── timepoint2
             ├── t1w_mprage
             ├── t2w_space
             └── bold_rest

-where each session is acquired at one of two "timepoints", Timepoint 1 or Timepoint 2.
+The leaf directories of the directory tree contain data from "session" measurement events, as designated by the combination of one of the three subject IDs and the two timepoint IDs.

 While the majority of data items are stored in the "leaves" of the tree (e.g. per-session), data can exist for any repeating element (e.g. per-subject, per-timepoint), whether it fits into the originanl hierarchy of the dataset or not.
-For example, statistics derived across all subjects at each longitudinal timepoint in the above example will be saved in new sub-directories of the root directory.
+For example, statistics derived across all subjects at each longitudinal timepoint in the above example will be saved in the "TIMEPOINT" of the root directory, and subject-specific data will be stored in "SUBJECT" sub-directories under each subject directory.

 .. code-block::

     my-dataset
-    ├── TIMEPOINTS
+    ├── TIMEPOINT
     │   ├── timepoint1
-    │   │   └── average_connectivity
+    │   │   └── avg_connectivity
     │   └── timepoint2
-    │       └── average_connectivity
+    │       └── avg_connectivity
     ├── subject1
+    │   ├── SUBJECT
+    │   │   └── geneomics.dat
-    │   ├── session1
+    │   ├── timepoint1
     │   │   ├── t1w_mprage
     │   │   ├── t2w_space
     │   │   └── bold_rest
-    │   └── session2
+    │   └── timepoint2
     │       ├── t1w_mprage
     │       ├── t2w_space
     │       └── bold_rest
     ├── subject2
+    │   ├── SUBJECT
+    │   │   └── geneomics.dat
-    │   ├── session1
+    │   ├── timepoint1
     │   │   ├── t1w_mprage
     │   │   ├── t2w_space
     │   │   └── bold_rest
-    │   └── session2
+    │   └── timepoint2
     │       ├── t1w_mprage
     │       ├── t2w_space
     │       └── bold_rest
+    └── subject3
+        ├── SUBJECT
-    └── subject1
+        │   └── geneomics.dat
-        ├── session1
+        ├── timepoint1
         │   ├── t1w_mprage
         │   ├── t2w_space
         │   └── bold_rest
-        └── session2
+        └── timepoint2
             ├── t1w_mprage
             ├── t2w_space
             └── bold_rest